The Ronettes Biography

 The Ronettes are best known for their 1963 hit “Be My Baby,” which is often cited as one of the greatest pop songs of all time.
 The group’s other well-known songs include “Baby, I Love You” and “Walking in the Rain.”
 While the Ronettes only had a handful of hits, their impact on popular music was significant.
 The group’s distinctive sound and style influenced artists for decades to come, and their songs continue to be popular today.

-How Many Ronettes Were There?
+How Many MembersThe Ronettes Were There?

-The Ronettes were originally a trio, consisting of lead singer Ronnie Spector, her older sister Estelle Bennett, and their cousin Nedra Talley.
+The Ronettes members were originally a trio, consisting of lead singer Ronnie Spector, her older sister Estelle Bennett, and their cousin Nedra Talley.
 However, Estelle and Nedra left the group in early 1964, leaving Ronnie as the sole member of the Ronettes.

-When Was The Ronettes Most Popular?
+When were The Ronettes popular?

 The Ronettes were most popular in the 1960s.
 They had a string of hits, including “Be My Baby,” “Baby, I Love You,” and “Walking in the Rain.”
 The group was inducted into the Rock and Roll Hall of Fame in 2007.

-What Genre Is The Ronettes?
+What Is The Ronettes Genre?

 The Ronettes were an American pop girl group from the 1960s.
 Their genre has been variously described as rock and roll, rhythm and blues, and girl group sound.